Learning to summarize user information for personalized reinforcement learning from human feedback

 \section{Introduction}

-You're on a tight deadline and need to finish writing up your research paper, but you're experiencing severe writer's block.
-Opening your favourite Large Language Model (LLM) conversational assistant, you instruct it to help you with the writing; you've done this many times before.
-However, instead of writing in your voice, the text it spits out is unmistakably AI slop, full of redundant adjectives and bloated explanations.
-You've already prompted it to be concise and scientific, you've downvoted its previous responses, why does it still sound so overly chipper and helpful?
-Why can't it learn to adhere to how \textit{you} want it to write?

-Large Language Models (LLMs) have become widely incorporated into people's daily lives.
-Users interact with LLMs in various ways, from asking for domain-specific help to engaging in open-ended storytelling \citep{zheng2024lmsyschat1mlargescalerealworldllm}.
-Reinforcement Learning from Human Feedback (RLHF ~\citep{ouyang2022traininglanguagemodelsfollow}) is a critical component of modern LLMs, because it ensures that they are not only functional (i.e., usefully follow user instructions) but also aligned with constitutional values such as safety and helpfulness \citep{bai2022traininghelpfulharmlessassistant}.
-However, for an LLM to be truly effective, it must be capable of attuning to users’ specific needs and preferences.
-The standard Bradley-Terry-Luce (BTL) reward model~\citep{Bradley1952RankAO} used in existing RLHF algorithms assumes all users share the same preferences over how the LLM should respond (i.e. the reward model learns a unimodal preference distribution).
-However, real users have diverse, potentially conflicting, preferences ~\citep{kirk2024prismalignmentdatasetparticipatory}, and current methods are unable to accommodate these differences.
-In fact, when the standard BTL model is applied to data with conflicting preferences, it can actually learn a reward model that is inaccurate for all groups of users~\citep{poddar2024personalizingreinforcementlearninghuman}.
-Thus there have been recent calls to develop techniques for \textit{pluralistic alignment} \cite{sorensen2024roadmap,li2024personalizedlanguagemodelingpersonalized,siththaranjan2024distributionalpreferencelearningunderstanding}, to enable LLMs to be personalized to heterogeneous user preferences.
-Given the widespread use of LLMs and the diverse populations of users they serve, being able to model and adhere to more than one set of preferences is critical for personalizing LLMs to each individual's specific goals and purposes for interacting with AI assistants.
+Large language models (LLMs) have become a daily part of life for over a billion people, with Gemini reaching at least 450 million monthly users by July~\citep{gemini_usage} and ChatGPT’s daily users approaching a billion~\citep{chatgpt_usage}.
+Users interact with LLMs in various ways, from asking for domain-specific help to engaging in open-ended storytelling and content creation\citep{zheng2024lmsyschat1mlargescalerealworldllm}.
+Reinforcement Learning from Human Feedback (RLHF ~\citep{ouyang2022traininglanguagemodelsfollow}) is a critical component of modern LLMs deployed in production systems, because it ensures that they are not only functional (i.e., usefully follow user instructions) but also aligned with constitutional values such as safety and helpfulness \citep{bai2022traininghelpfulharmlessassistant}.
+The standard Bradley-Terry-Luce (BTL) reward model~\citep{Bradley1952RankAO} used in existing RLHF algorithms learns a reward function based on majority preferences: If two users have opposite preferences about the response to a particular prompt, and no further context is provided, the BTL model cannot learn to disambiguate between different users' preferences.